[?] Subscribe To This Site

 This means that you have been forgiven of those debts, and this is all noted in your court records, and you are not longer liable for those debts anymore.
 After the debts are discharged, usually creditors are not able to attempt to collect these debts.

-If you want the personal bankruptcy fact on how to file bankruptcy, you need to understand that there are a couple of different types that you can file.
+If you want the facts on how to file, you need to understand that there are a couple of different types that you can file.
 Here is a look at the bankrupt options that are available to you.

 Bankruptcy Facts About Your Taxes